 What type of chocolate chips are best for fudge?

 Selecting the type of chocolate for this fudge recipe is a personal preference.
-I often use semi-sweet chocolate chips but dark chocolate chips are a good choice too.
+This recipe calls for semi-sweet chocolate chips but dark chocolate chips or milk chocolate chips are a good choice too.
 Combining both make for a nice balance of chocolate flavors.

 Buy a chocolate chip that you enjoy eating.
 This sounds obvious but isn’t always.
 You’ll want to purchase the nicest chocolate you can buy.
 When you only have three ingredients, they need to be high quality since that is what you’ll taste in your finished product!